blossoming branch of tree against blue sky

 When I think back to when I first met Fernando (or Fernie), I remember the hopefulness of his greeting.
 There was a way that he lifted his whole chin to salute you, accentuating his cheeks and arching his eyes back as he focused them on yours while letting out an unhesitating smirk.
 This let you know that he was completely in the space with you as a kindred spirit.
 Fernie’s ability to hear you out was just as affirming.
 There was a way that you could express yourself with him without fearing that he’d use it against you.
 In a crowd of many friends–mostly teenage boys–it was difficult to find that.
 But Fernie was consistent.
 He was never out to get anyone unnecessarily.
 He was a loyal little brother to a pack of young men without many fathers to count among the ranks.
 He was there for you in any case, and was also bold on his own, which he often had to be, without flinching.

 Whether you knew it or not, if you frequented Cahuenga Public Library, you were literally his neighbor.
 Whether you knew it or not, Fernie wore all the goodness of his neighborhood proudly on his chin.
 His violent loss now marks the end of an era for the community.
 His pack of brothers are grieving for him, praying to escape from the nightmare of a thousand memories now flowing out in his name.
 I salute these brothers–and also every sister and mother and father who Fernie leaves behind–and uplift Fernando “Belok” Puga’s name.
 Whether it’s clear or not, Fernie now walks with each of us as a giant among the stars as we continue past the boulevard on our way to a home which is still our home.
-A home we have to continue to claim for a community to continue surviving.
+A home we have to continue to claim for a community to keep surviving.

 J.T.